-What is called gate resistor in this document for the sake of convenience is realized by three resistors on the contact board.
+Three resistors on the contact board realize what is called gate resistor in this document for the sake of convenience.
 The SKYPER 42 LJ offers separate connections for turn-on (R{Gon}), turn-off (R{Goff}) and soft-turn-off (R{soft}), see Figure 13.
 R{Gon} is used for every turn-on process, R{Goff} for every turn-off action.
 In case of an error the driver uses R{soft} instead of the standard R{Goff} .
 All resistor positions must be populated for proper operation.